denimar/denibudget/README.md

 # DeniBudget

-A simple personal financial app developed mostly in React.
+A simple personal financial app developed mostly in React. [see it hosted on EvenNode](http://denibudget.us-1.evennode.com)

 This app was implemented just to show as a portfolio.
 It wasn't a complex web application, but it can give us an idea of how I have worked, knowledges, best practices, patterns and so on.